mquan/api2ai/core/README.md

 **api2ai** lets you interface with any API using plain English or any natural language.

-- Automatically parses open API spec and auth schemes
+- Automatically parses OpenAPI spec and auth schemes
 - Selects endpoint and parses arguments provided in user prompt
 - Invokes the API call and return the response
 - Comes with a local API